Paulohf/Proto2D/README.md

 https://limezu.itch.io/moderninteriors >>> Tileset

+Day 1:
-Day 1: Added assets that will be used on the project
+- Added assets that will be used on the project

 Day 2:
-- Animation Sync
+- Animation sync
 - Character movement
-- Clothes Prefab
+- Clothes prefab

+Day 3:
+- Basic event system
+- Shop menu system (Buy and Sell not working yet)